pgbouncer/pgbouncer/doc/config.md

 Default: `SELECT usename, passwd FROM pg_shadow WHERE usename=$1`

+### auth_query_param_count

+Parameter count to bind for `auth_query`

+Possible values are 1 and 2.
+If the value is set to 1 only username will be passed as $1, if the value will be set to 2 dbname will be passed as $2 param.

+Default: 1

 ### auth_dbname

 Database name in the `[database]` section to be used for authentication purposes.
 This